mcbaddoo/riskandreturn/README.md

 # riskandreturn
-Using pandas to calculate and compare profitability and risk of Amazon and Facebook using the Sharpe Ratio.
+Using pandas and the Sharpe Ratio to calculate and compare profitability and risk of Amazon and Facebook in 2016.